Put the pandemic on the back burner and go on safari

-We are often asked about safe places to travel in Africa.
-Safety, now more than ever before, is on most traveler’s minds in the difficult times that we live in.
+Safety, now more than ever before, is top of the traveler’s mind.
 We believe that by informing our travelers to the best of our ability, the safer, better prepared, and happier your vacation will be.

-When travelling to any exotic destination – such as Africa – there are of course a number of other considerations to take into account when going on safari such as the presence of large, wild animals like lion and elephant (many of the safari lodges are unfenced within the reserve and national parks where wildlife roam freely).
+When travelling to Africa, there are a number of considerations to take into account ‐ the presence of large, wild animals like lion and elephant (many of the safari lodges are unfenced within the reserve and national parks where wildlife roam freely) is always a factor.
 Malaria, as well as transport and cultural issues are also considerations.

-Botswana, Namibia, Tanzania, South Africa and Zambia tick all of the safety boxes, but by following these safety tips, travelling anywhere throughout Southern and East Africa can be a safe and richly rewarding experience.
+We help you tick all of the safety boxes in the planning stages of your safari, and by following these safety tips, travelling anywhere throughout Southern and East Africa can be a safe and richly rewarding experience.

 - Water: Tap water is safe to drink in South Africa’s urban areas however we recommend drinking bottled water in urban areas in other African countries.
 The lodges and safari camps that we book will offer purified water, whilst lodges located in remote areas will always ensure that guests have access to bottled or purified water.